Skip to main content

 Under King County Code Chapter 2.15:

-• County services shall not be conditioned on immigration or citizenship status, unless required by state or federal law, regulation, or court order (KCC 2.15.010.A, F).
+• King County services may not be conditioned on citizenship or immigration status, except where required by state or federal law, regulation, directive, or court order (KCC 2.15.010.A, F).

-• You may not be subject to verbal abuse, coercion, or threats related to your national origin, English proficiency, or immigration status by County employees or agents (KCC 2.15.010.F).
+• You may not be subjected to verbal abuse, coercion, or threats related to your national origin, English proficiency, or immigration status by King County employees, agents, or covered County contractors (KCC 2.15.010.F; 2.15.050.B.3).

-• Questions about your citizenship, immigration status, or place of birth may only be asked when required by law or necessary for program eligibility or reimbursement.
-If asked, you must be clearly informed that you have the right to decline to respond without fear of retaliation (KCC 2.15.010.E).
+• Questions about your citizenship, immigration status, national origin, or place of birth may only be asked when required by law or necessary for program eligibility or reimbursement.
+If such questions are asked, you must be clearly informed that you may decline to respond without fear of retaliation (KCC 2.15.010.E; 2.15.050.B.3).

-• King County does not honor immigration detainer requests or administrative warrants unless accompanied by a judicial criminal warrant issued by a federal judge (KCC 2.15.020.B.2).
+• King County does not honor immigration detainer requests or administrative warrants unless accompanied by a judicial criminal warrant issued by a federal judge or magistrate (KCC 2.15.020.B.2).